post updated to consider Special Edition, recent Unofficial Skyrim Patch changes, and edited to be more concise

 The confusion comes in when Nelecar (elderscrolls.wikia) states that repairing The Black Star, cut off from Azura, may then only hold “black souls” mentioning this limitation as a precaution in case the hero wants to instead take the star back to Azura’s Shrine for repair.
 It seems likely The Black Star should have been limited (the bug), but regular black soul gems must work as normal accepting lesser souls.

-Not only does this USkP change contradict lore and TES gameplay, it also makes the game a bit easier since the player no longer needs to keep track of running out of regular soul gems and accidentally filling a black soul gem with a lesser soul.
+This change also makes the game a bit easier since the player no longer needs to keep track of running out of regular soul gems and accidentally filling a black soul gem with a lesser soul.
 I prefer the original logic and keeping with lore: black soul gems work like white soul gems for larger, black souls as if a necromancer had taken a grand soul gem and altered it as done in TES IV.

-On AFK Mods, a player looking into reverting this error reported the change was done by script making it a bit trickier to correct without adequate scripting knowledge.
+On AFK Mods, a player looking into reverting this error reported the change was done by script making it a bit trickier to restore original without adequate scripting knowledge.

 3. “Archery is in the wrong guardian stone perk.” (bug #2335)